AJAYD313/EXP.NO.11-Simulation-of-Spread-Spectrum-Modulation-Techniques/README.md

 11.Simulation of Spread Spectrum Modulation Techniques

 # AIM
+To simulate the process of Direct Sequence Spread Spectrum (DSSS) modulation using Binary Phase Shift Keying (BPSK).

 # SOFTWARE REQUIRED
+Python (Version 3.x) NumPy (for numerical operations) Matplotlib (for plotting the graphs)
 # ALGORITHMS
+Generate random binary data.
+Create a PN sequence of length 8.
+Perform BPSK modulation on the data (0 → -1, 1 → +1).
+Spread the BPSK modulated signal using the PN sequence.
+Modulate the spread signal using a BPSK carrier.
+Plot the DSSS spread signal and the BPSK modulated carrier waveform.
 # PROGRAM
 import numpy as np
 import matplotlib.pyplot as plt